 (3) A person must not drive a taxi-car in which the fare schedule is not carried.

-[Regulation 6 inserted in Gazette 28 Jun 2016 p.
+[Regulation 6 inserted: Gazette 28 Jun 2016 p.
 2670.]

 7. Breach of regulations, offence

 A person who contravenes or fails to comply with any of these regulations commits an offence and, unless otherwise provided in these regulations, is liable to a penalty —